dmlc/cxxnet/README.md

 ## Features
 * Small but sharp knife: the core part of the implementation is less than 2000 lines, and easily extendible.
   - cxxnet is build with [mshadow](https://github.com/tqchen/mshadow), a tensor template library for unified CPU/GPU computation.
 All the functions are only implemented once, as a result.
 * Speed:  On Bing Xu’s EVGA GeForce 780 GTX with 2304 CUDA cores, cxxnet archived 211 images per second in training on ImageNet data with Alex Krizhevsky’s deep network structure.
+The prediction speed is 400 pic / second on the same card.

 ## Build Guide
 * Common Requirement:  NVIDIA CUDA with cuBLAS, cuRAND and cudaRT; OpenCV; mshadow (will be downloaded by using build.sh)